mr-nart/Kingmaker/Sessions/020-029/021 - Pit Stop at Oleg's.md

 **Hedera & Valerie**
 - around midday, cautious looking sootscale Kobold wearing a top hat winding his way up the hillside
-	- says he's Pikmek, cousin of Nakpik
+	- says he's Pik'mek, cousin of Nak'pik
 	- says he had been in Restov negotiating some kind of deal??
 	- looking for the sticks "twirly twigs, really nothing special really..."
 		- he knows about the one that was inside the statue??